kubeshop/botkube-docs/versioned_docs/version-1.4/installation/slack/cloud-slack.md

 ### Setting Public Alias for Private Channels

-In order to safeguard your confidentiality while enabling seamless integration with Botkube plugins, it's essential to establish a public alias for your private Slack channels.
-This alias will be accessible solely to Botkube Cloud administrators.
+In order to maintain your confidentiality while using Botkube's plugins, you need to create a public alias for your private Slack channels.
+This alias will only be visible to Botkube Cloud administrators.

 #### During the Botkube Invitation to Private Channels

-Upon extending an invitation to Botkube for a private channel, a prompt will appear, guiding you through the process of creating a public alias.
+When you invite Botkube to a private channel, a prompt will appear to guide you through the process of creating a public alias.

 #### For Existing Private Channels

-Should you need to update an existing alias within a private channel, or if Botkube is already integrated into the channel, you can execute the following command:
+To update an existing alias for a private channel, or if Botkube is already integrated, simply use this command:

 ```
 @Botkube cloud set channel-alias <your-public-alias-name>